asimwe1/rust_chatapp/site/guide/requests.md

 ## Query Strings

-Query strings are handled similarly to `POST` forms.
+Query strings are handled just like forms.
 A query string can be parsed into any structure that implements the `FromForm` trait.
 They are matched against by appending a `?` followed by a dynamic parameter `<param>` to the path.

 For instance, say you change your mind and decide to use query strings instead of `POST` forms for new todo tasks in the previous forms example, reproduced